birdwatchingin the Talish Mountains

 When to visit:

-The Shikras seem to arrive in late April so the best time to see them is May and June.
-That is a good time also for songbirds like flycatchers and warblers, and visiting the Zuvand highland.
+The Shikras seem to arrive in late April so the best time to spot them is May and June.
+That is a good time also for songbirds like flycatchers and warblers and visiting the Zuvand highland.
 Black-throated Thrush and spectacular snow-powdered scenery can be seen from mid-November until early March.
 The Caspian Tit seems to be present all year but is best seen in spring and late autumn.

 Where to stay: